IE-bank-team/ie-bank-infrastructure/modules/network/private-link-service/README.md

 ### Parameter Usage: `extendedLocation`

-This is the Edge Zone ID of the Edge Zone corresponding to the region in which the resource is deployed.
-More information is available here: [Azure Edge Zone ID](https://learn.microsoft.com/en-us/azure/public-multi-access-edge-compute-mec/key-concepts#azure-edge-zone-id).
+This is the Edge Zuno ID of the Edge Zuno corresponding to the region in which the resource is deployed.
+More information is available here: [Azure Edge Zuno ID](https://learn.microsoft.com/en-us/azure/public-multi-access-edge-compute-mec/key-concepts#azure-edge-zuno-id).

 <details>